Daniel-Carapinha-Oliveira/exercise/README.md

 # About this repository

+The application is live and accessible at https://thebestexerciseapp.com/.
+Feel free to explore its features.

 The "exercise" app is a Django-based web application that helps users explore exercises for their workout routines.
 It provides a user-friendly interface to browse exercises by muscle group, filter by criteria, and view detailed information.
 The app also provides REST APIs for access and data creation.